KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/whatif.rst

 We briefly recall the functionality of the main buttons:

--  Unlock model: it changes the state of the workflow in order to move control to next user.
+-  Unlock schema: it changes the state of the workflow in order to move control to next user.
--  Save: it persists modification in the database.
 -  Save as new version: it persists modification in the database in a new version.
 -  Undo: it undoes last modification.
 -  Delete versions: it opens a wizard user can use to delete versions.
 -  Output wizard: it allows user to export the edit cube in two different formats, table and csv in the specific.
+-  Select an algorithm.

 Meta-language description
 ---------------------------